Cosmetic Dentistry

 A dental crown, also called a cap, fits over and replaces the entire decayed or damaged tooth above the gum line, restoring its shape, size, strength, and appearance.
 Crowns can keep a weak tooth from breaking or hold a cracked tooth together; they can be used cosmetically to cover misshapen or severely discoloured teeth.
 Crowns can be made from metal, porcelain-fused-to-metal, resin, zirconia or ceramic.

-In dental bonding, a tooth-coloured durable resin is applied to the tooth and hardened with an ultraviolet or laser light, bonding the material to the tooth.
+In composite bonding, a tooth-coloured durable resin is applied to the tooth and hardened with an ultraviolet or laser light, bonding the material to the tooth.
 The resin is then shaped and polished.
+Bonding can repair decayed, chipped, cracked, or misshapen teeth.
+It is also a good cosmetic alternative to crowns or veneers.
+Bonding normally takes about 30 to 60 minutes.

 Teeth Straightening (Orthodontics)